 1.2 Nutritional Benefits of Turkey

-• Lower fat content: Ground turkey generally has less fat compared to ground beef, making turkey chili a heart-healthy option.
+- Lower fat content: Ground turkey usually has much less fat then ground beef, so this chili is better for your heart.

 2. Why Use a Crockpot?